 This is a question where responses differed significantly between sustainable and traditional investors.
-Sustainable investors viewed every ES factor as more material, with mean scores that were higher by 0.24-0.95.
+Sustainable investors viewed every ES factor as more material, with mean scores higher by 0.24-0.95.
 The biggest differences (0.63-0.95) arose for the environment (greenhouse gas emissions, ecological impacts, and pollution), where regulation is typically needed for internalization, and for demographic diversity.
+Among traditional investors, non-US investors rated ES as more material than US investors, with mean responses that were on average 0.30 higher, albeit still closer to their US counterparts than to sustainable investors.